Soliton turbulence of a strongly driven one-dimensional Bose gas: Introduction

 In this work, we are interested in the analogous of turbulence in the case of a one-dimensional (1D) weakly interacting Bose gas.
 This regime is achievable in current state-of-art experiments with ultracold atoms, where specifically it is possible to realize a single 1D tube by trapping the atoms on a magnetic atom chip \cite{Reichel2002,Trebbia2007,Ballu2024} or in an elongated optical dipole trap \cite{Zhang2025}.
 This allows for high spatial resolution as well as the possibility to apply time-dependent perturbations on the trapped gas \cite{Schuttelkopf2026,Cataldini2025}, conditions necessary to achieve a strongly-out-of equilibrium dynamics \cite{Dubessy2021} and study the turbulent regime.
-From the conceptual point of view, the 1D case is very different from the 3D case, since no vortices can be hosted in one spatial dimension.
-Another important difference with respect to the 3D case is that in a 1D weakly interacting Bose gas, in absence of an external drive or confinement, the Gross-Pitaevskii equation describing the system is integrable by inverse scattering transform, i.e., it has an infinite number of time-independent constants of motion, that allow the system to be completely described out of equilibrium.
+From the conceptual point of view, the 1D case is very different from the 3D case, since no vortices can be hosted in one spatial dimension. \am{ Topological excitations correspond instead to solitons, which can be either bright, characterized by a localized peak in the density for attractive interactions, or dark, characterized by a density dip, whose depth depends on its velocity, for repulsive interactions.} Another important difference with respect to the 3D case is that in a 1D weakly interacting Bose gas, in absence of an external drive or confinement, the Gross-Pitaevskii equation describing the system is integrable by inverse scattering transform, i.e., it has an infinite number of time-independent constants of motion, that allow the system to be completely described out of equilibrium.
 Integrable turbulence was studied in several equations such as the Korteweg-de Vries equation, the Sine-Gordon equation or the 1D Gross-Pitaevskii equation \cite{Zakharov_2009}.
-In the case of the attractive 1D Gross-Pitaevskii equation \cite{randoux_integrable_2016}, rogue waves have been reported \cite{agafontsev_integrable_2015}.
-Both for repulsive and attractive interactions, if the gas is subjected to a strong drive, a soliton gas regime is achieved \cite{Suret2024}.
-In the case of 1D Bose gases with repulsive interaction, solitons are characterized by a depletion of the density, hence corresponding to dark solitons, with a density dip whose depth depends on its velocity.
+In the case of the attractive 1D Gross-Pitaevskii equation \cite{randoux_integrable_2016}, rogue waves \cite{agafontsev_integrable_2015}\am{, soliton turbulence \cite{dyachenko_soliton_1989} and ballistic correlations \cite{charnay_experimental_2026} have been reported.
+In the case of repulsive 1D Gross-Pitaevskii equation, relaxation to a generalized Gibbs ensemble has been demonstrated in the context of nonlinear propagation in optical fibers \cite{bastianello_observation_2026}.} Both for repulsive and attractive interactions, if the gas is subjected to a strong drive, a soliton gas regime is achieved \cite{Suret2024}.